 The Housing Committee works with Teign Housing and developers Hastoe Homes about existing and proposed affordable properties within the parish.
 This committee is chaired by Councillors Bellshaw and Moody.

 Any queries about the website should be sent to the Webmaster at Webmaster@tedburnstmary.com

 The Other Organisations We Work With

 The Parish Council act as Trustees to the Village Hall and therefore receives regular monthly reports through the Councillor representing it on the Village Hall Committee.
-The current representative is Councillor Jones.
+The current representative to be appointed. .
 A similar report is received from the Recreation Association to whom the Parish Council leases a field at a peppercorn rent.
 The current representatives are Councillors Moody, Putt and Taylor.

 The Council is a member of TALC, which is the Teignbridge Association of Local Councils.
 This is a forum for Town and Parish Councils within the Teignbridge area to discuss general issues of concern and interest.